 Dear Parents & Guardians

-I warmly welcome you all to the 2018 academic year.
+I warmly welcome you all parents and students to the Shia Ithna’asheri Madressa.

-‘Tarbiyah’ is to nurture, and in this context, the aim is to seek to nurture the character and spiritual development of our students through transformation.
+‘Tarbiyah’ is translated roughly as ‘nurture’, and in this context, the aim is to seek to nurture the character and spiritual development of our students.
 The Madressa was built on the foundation to “Teach by actions rather than words” and we continue to strive on this path with the understanding that “learning has not taken place, until behaviour changes” (reference: Dr Akber Mohamedali).

-Let us also be clear, there is a limited amount of success that is achievable by the Madressa without parental engagement and support.
-Mawlana Rizvi from Canada recently visited us and noted that “Children will learn about Islam at Madressa, but live Islam at home.”
+It is vital that parents engage with the Madressa and follow up on the learnings at home.
+Mawlana Rizvi, from Canada, noted that “Children will learn about Islam at Madressa, but live Islam at home.”
 If the values, ethos and understanding that the Madressa seeks to impart is not being reinforced at home then we will be restricted in our collective success to raise confident, well rounded and a righteous generation of young people who will serve as ambassadors of Islam to a world that needs true Muslims to stand tall and proud.

 I pray that during the course of this year, each and every family will see an increase in knowledge and understanding of our wonderful religion and that together, the Madressa, students and parents, we can collectively work towards realising our vision to “Learn, Love, Live”.

 At Madressa we are here to learn and we wish to inspire life-long learning for all who walk through our doors.